 There are many ways to capture greenhouse passive heating energy and retain it.
-It may require design decisions at the time of planning or some retrofitting after having lived with a greenhouse for a while.
-But in the end any improvements you can make will help to keep temperatures in your greenhouse at a more consistent level without large fluctuations.
+It may require design decisions at the time of planning or some retrofitting after having lived with your passive solar greenhouse for a while.
+But in the end any improvements you can make will help to keep temperatures in your solar greenhouse at a more consistent level without large fluctuations.

 Also be sure to check out the video that inspired this post.

 If you enjoyed this article, have something to add or have any questions, please leave a comment below.